-It is home to many transportdisadvantaged people, including students, retirees, former refugees and Māori and Pasifika communities.
+It is home to many transport disadvantaged people, including students, retirees, former refugees and Māori and Pasifika communities.

-Ōamaru has historically lacked public transport investment, and most residents have few transport options, forcing them to rely on private cars. Ōamaru features a relatively high population density, with the town centre, supermarkets and industrial area centred around a single corridor (State Highway 1).
+Ōamaru has historically lacked public transport investment and most residents have few transport options, forcing them to rely on private cars. Ōamaru features a relatively high population density with the town centre, supermarkets and industrial area centred around a single corridor (SH1).

-These conditions are ideal for public transport, as a high-frequency fixed-route bus service could improve access to opportunities for a significant number of people.
+These conditions are ideal for public transport, as a high-frequency fixed-route bus service could improve access to opportunity for a significant number of people5.
 For example, a bus service from the North End to Weston via the Historic